s-agarwl/s-agarwl.github.io/public/my-story/content.md

 ## Research Evolution

 My research journey demonstrates a consistent theme: making complex data understandable.
-Starting with "NodeTrix-Multiplex" for visualizing community structures in networks, I progressively tackled more complex challenges in dynamic data visualization.
-My work on "Set Streams" and "Layered Set Intersection Graphs" introduced novel ways to visualize changing group memberships over time.
+Starting with ["NodeTrix-Multiplex"](/publications/Agarwal2017Nodetrix) for visualizing community structures in networks, I progressively tackled more complex challenges in dynamic data visualization.
+My work on ["Set Streams"](/setstreams) and ["Layered Set Intersection Graphs"](/dynamicsets) introduced novel ways to visualize changing group memberships over time.

 A significant focus of my work has been visualizing AI behavior.
-Projects like "Bombalytics" and my analysis of multi-agent scheduling behaviors in the Flatland competition showcase my ability to develop visualization techniques that help understand how AI agents interact, compete, and collaborate.
+Projects like ["Bombalytics"](/bombalytics) and my analysis of multi-agent scheduling behaviors in the Flatland competition showcase my ability to develop visualization techniques that help understand how AI agents interact, compete, and collaborate [(1)][1] [(2)][2].

 ## Award-Winning Innovations